 - Legally Speaking: What it Takes to be an Expert Witness, 2004

-- Disables and Injured Nurses Discover New Career Paths, 2009
+- Disabled and Injured Nurses Discover New Career Paths, 2009

 - February 2003: Do We Support Nurse Colleagues Who Have Disabilities?